dev-bhy/data-science/README.md

 # Data Science

 ## 1. Data Collection Module
+We need data in order to process and model with it!
+Goal of this module is to have an open source for data collection.
+- API
+- Scraping

 ## 2. Data Processing
 ### 1. Feature Selection
 #### Method 1.
 Maximal Information Coefficient Filter with Markov Blanket